eas342/IRAC_photometry/README.md

 ## Important Files/Folders In This Repository

 - ### AOR_Pipeline.py
   This is the actual pipeline.
 You can run it directly from terminal or from another script.
-It's uses, inputs and outputs are discussed in a later section.
+Its uses, inputs and outputs are discussed in a later section.

 - ### functions.py
   This is a general library of functions.
 The pipeline is dependent on this file so, it has to be in the same folder as the pipeline.

 - ### Reduction_Data_&_Logs (Folder)
-  Data files generated from the pipeline is stored in this folder.
+  Data files generated from the pipeline are stored in this folder.
 Every time the pipeline is run, it generates 3 files:
   - *run?_aor_data.csv*: This file provides the average flux per AOR and other important information for individual AORs such as aorkey, date of obsservation, dither information etc.
   - *run?_img_data.csv*: This file provides flux from every single image from every AOR.
-It includes image specific information like source flux, gaussian fitted center position, fwhms of fitted gaussian, problem in an image (if any) etc.
+It includes image specific information like source flux, gaussian fitted center position, FWHMs of fitted gaussian, problem in an image (if any) etc.
   - *run?_log.txt*: This file provides information about the run such as: date of run, target info, mission, instrument, radius used, terminal calling sequence etc.

 - ### General_Plots (Folder)